DaveShuckerow/pirate-badge/README.md

 To do this, we will implement a part of the Angular lifecycle, the OnInit event.
 This will be called when the component is first initialized.

-First, we want to initialize this class asynchronously, so make the appropriate import at the beginning of the file:
+First, we want to initialize this component asynchronously, so make the appropriate import at the beginning of the file:
 ```
 import 'dart:async';
 ```